 Experiment Design.
-Following the experimental setting of most existing GSL methods, we conduct the node classification experiments on all the datasets.
+Following the experimental setting of existing GSL methods, we conduct the node classification experiments on all the datasets.
 For each method and dataset, we report the mean performance and standard deviation of 10 runs.
 For binary classification datasets, we report ROC AUC metric, while for other datasets, we report accuracy metric.
 Since most of the implemented GSL methods have used GCN as backbone, we compare the performances of GSL methods with vanilla GCN to verify the enhancement of learning structures.
-Additional results using other backbones can be found in Appendix D.5.